cbscode/cbschatbot/README.md

     ![Alt text](/demo/3.png)

+5. In order to release your chatbot, you will need to create a privacy policy.
+Do it here: https://termsfeed.com/privacy-policy/generator/

-4. Until this point you can test your app only in a developer account, to release send the messenger app for permission on pages-messaging.
+6. Until this point you can test your app only in a developer account, to release send the messenger app for permission on pages-messaging.

     ![Alt text](/demo/4.png)

-6. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
+7. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
 Remember to use the token you requested earlier.

     ```bash
     curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"